Particular/docs.particular.net/servicecontrol/transport-adapter/index.md

 ### Audits

 The audit messages arrive at adapter's audit queue.
-They are then moved to the audit queue of ServiceControl instance.
+They are then moved to the audit queue of the ServiceControl instance.

-Audit messages are subject to a *retry forever* policy.
-This means that the adapter will retry forwarding such message to ServiceControl until it succeeds.
+Audit messages are subject to a *retry forever* policy; the adapter will retry forwarding audit messages to ServiceControl until they succeed.

 ### Retries

 If a message fails all recoverability attempts in a business endpoint, it is moved to the error queue of the adapter.
-The adapter enriches the message by adding `ServiceControl.RetryTo` header pointing to the adapter's retry queue.
-Then the message is moved to the error queue of ServiceControl and ingested into ServiceControl RavenDB store.
+The adapter enriches the message by adding a `ServiceControl.RetryTo` header pointing to the adapter's retry queue.
+Then the message is moved to the error queue of ServiceControl and ingested into the ServiceControl RavenDB store.

-When retrying, ServiceControl looks for `ServiceControl.RetryTo` header and, if it finds it, it sends the message to the queue from that header instead of the ultimate destination.
+When retrying, ServiceControl looks for a `ServiceControl.RetryTo` header.
+If the header exists, ServiceControl sends the message to the queue from that header instead of the ultimate destination.

-The adapter picks up the message and forwards it to the destination using its endpoint-facing transport.
+The adapter then picks up the message and forwards it to the destination using its endpoint-facing transport.

 Failed messages sent by the endpoints to the error queue are subject to a *retry forever* policy.
-This means that the adapter will retry forwarding such message to ServiceControl until it succeeds.
+This means that the adapter will retry forwarding these messages to ServiceControl until they succeed.

-Transport Adapter will attempt to retry delivering failed messages selected for retry for the configured number of times.
+The transport adapter will retry delivering failed messages selected for retry for the configured number of times.
 If messages processing still fails, the messages will be routed back to ServiceControl and will reappear in ServicePulse.
-Following API controls the maximum number of attempts to forward a retry message:
+The following API controls the maximum number of attempts to forward a retry message:

 snippet: RetryRetries

 ### ServiceControl events

-The [ServiceControl events](/servicecontrol/contracts.md) are not supported by the transport adapter.
-The endpoint that handles these events has to be configured in such a way that it can directly communicate with ServiceControl.
-It is advised that such an endpoint does not process any other message types.
+[ServiceControl events](/servicecontrol/contracts.md) are not supported by the transport adapter.
+The endpoint that handles these events must be configured in such a way that it can directly communicate with ServiceControl.
+Such an endpoint _should not_ process any other message types.

 ## Queue configuration

-The transport adapter allows configuration of the addresses of the forwarded queues: audit, error and control (input queue of ServiceControl).
+The transport adapter allows configuration of the addresses of the forwarded queues: audit, error, and control (input queue of ServiceControl).
 Both endpoint- and ServiceControl-side queues can be configured.

-NOTE: The default values are only suitable in cases where both sides of the adapter use different transports or at least different broker instances.
-In case the adapter runs on a single transport and instance, the queue names on one side need to be altered.
+NOTE: The default values are suitable only in cases where both sides of the adapter use different transports or at least different broker instances.
+In case the adapter runs on a single transport and instance, the queue names on one side must be altered.

 ### Audit queues